brian-inksmith/esp8266-event-notifier/README.md

 # esp8266-event-notifier-neopixel
 This is a fork of the Google Calendar Busy Indicator by fwacer.
-It connects over WiFi to a calendar, then turns a neopixel strip (or in my case, the neopixel shield for the D1 mini).
+It connects over WiFi to a calendar, then changes a neopixel strip (or in my case, the neopixel shield for the D1 mini).
 This is used to display whether a person or a meeting room is free or busy based on their calendar.
 Eventually the plan is to use the 7segment display to show the next free meeting time.

 You'll have to configure which pin is being used for the neopixels, and you can adjust the refresh timing to your liking.
 Otherwise the code is mostly unchanged.